 What did you think?
-Have you tried any of these three walks?
+Have you tried any of these three New Zealand walks?
 Do you have any recommendations of your own you’d like to share?
 Even if you haven’t we’d love to hear from you so please add your comments below.